 Brian Garber-Yonts gave a brief presentation on the Economic Data Report (EDR) required by Amendment 91.
 As discussed in previous years, some parts of the EDR are not performing as well as expected.
 For example, the Compensated Transfer Report is not proving to be useful because there are so few transfers of salmon PSC quota of the type that require reporting.
 In addition, the long gap between the fishing year and the survey itself may introduce recall biases in the Vessel Master Survey.
 Overall, the SSC recommends that the EDRs for Amendment 91 be reviewed in order to make revisions for improving the data collected for management purposes.
-Further, the data collected in future programs should be consistent with current questions desired to be answered, which may differ from those identified when the EDR data collection program began.
+Further, the data collected in future programs should be consistent with the questions that are trying to be answered currently, which may be different from those when the EDR data collection program began.

-Brian Garber-Yonts also gave a brief presentation on the Crab Economic SAFE report.
-The major addition to the Crab SAFE is a set of metrics that measure "net earnings", which provide information on both the financial performance of crab vessel operations and net economic benefits produced by the harvest sector in the rationalized crab fisheries.
-The SSC commends the effort that has gone into putting these metrics together and recommends that these metrics be developed for the processing sector as well.
-The SSC also recommends that the Crab SAFE include report card indices that parallel those in the groundfish SAFE.
-The SSC notes that these indices do not need to be the same as those of the groundfish SAFE but should be informative about the current performance of the crab fisheries relative to past performance.
-The SSC also recommends that data presented in the Crab Economic SAFE tables be available for download by the public, similar to the data in the Groundfish SAFE.
+Brian Garber-Yonts also gave a brief presentation of the Crab Economic SAFE report.
+The major addition to the crab SAFE is a set of metrics that measure "net earnings", which provide information on both the financial performance of crab vessel operations and net economic benefits produced by the harvest sector in the rationalized crab fisheries.
+The SSC commends the effort that has gone into putting these metrics together, and recommends that these metrics be developed for the processing sector as well.
+The SSC also recommends that the crab SAFE include report card indices that parallel those in the groundfish SAFE.
+The SSC notes that these indices do not need to be the same as those of the groundfish SAFE, but should be informative of the current performance of the crab fisheries relative to past performance.
+The SSC also recommends that data presented in the Crab Economic SAFE tables be available for download by the public, similar to the data in the groundfish SAFE.